Page updated 4th June 2017

 Finally, it was agreed that a generating station, at the head of the canal basin, at Haven Banks would be built.
-A site, 150ft square, was acquired and a contract awarded to W Brealey of Exeter for the building.
+A site, 150ft square, was acquired in 1901, for £1,000 and a contract awarded to W Brealey of Exeter for the building.
 Constructed of brick, the building contained a boiler house, engine room and offices, along with an annexe for the economisers, feed pumps and a 155ft chimney at one end.

 The main boiler room was 102ft by 55ft, lined with glazed bricks and a 'terrazzo' marble floor - architects were more interested in aesthetic design in those days for industrial buildings.
 Boilers from Babcock & Wilcox, steam engines from Bellis & Morcom, and generating machinery from the British Westinghouse Electric Manufacturing Co were installed.
 Local firm, Willey's were contracted to design and build the coal feed equipment and additional iron work.
 Lastly, cabling in stone lined conduits, from the power station throughout the city, was laid by Siemens Brothers of London.

 Alongside the four new, steam driven alternators, the old boilers and generating equipment from New North Road were installed, to increase the capacity of the output.
 The New North Road building was sold in 1906.
 Coal was delivered by rail and ship, to be handled automatically through a gravity bucket conveyor system that fed it into 500 ton bunkers to be discharged onto the electrically driven mechanical stokers and into the furnace - the ash was automatically removed.
 For the time it was state of art.